Mashrafi27/CV701_A4/README.md

   --log-summary --log-path demo_summary.json
 ```

 Press `q` to exit the OpenCV window. `--smooth-momentum` applies exponential smoothing to stabilize keypoints, `--emotion-hold` keeps the dominant emotion over the last N frames, `--use-face-detector` crops around the detected face for better stability, and `--record-path` saves annotated frames for the report/demo video. `--log-summary/--log-path` record FPS plus emotion counts for the deployment report.
+For heatmap checkpoints, add `--head heatmap --heatmap-size 56`.
 For a GUI-friendly workflow, open `notebooks/task2_live_demo.ipynb`, update the checkpoint path, and use the provided buttons to start/stop the preview or toggle recording.